Kidney Disease in Pets

 The role of the kidneys is to:

-- Maintain hydration and assist with blood pressure control
+- Assist with blood pressure control

-The kidneys have a large amount of spare capacity to perform these functions so at least 70% of the kidneys need to be dysfunctional before clinical signs are seen.
+The good news is, the kidneys have a large amount of spare capacity to perform these functions, so at least 70% of the kidneys need to be dysfunctional before kidney disease will occur.
 In many cases this means that the damage has been occurring over a number of months or years (chronic) before we are aware there is a problem.
 This means senior pets are more likely to be at risk.
-Unfortunately a lot of owners assume some of the signs of kidney disease namely lethargy (reduced activity), weight loss and poor coat are associated with old age and miss treating the disease until it is too late.
-Other signs of kidney disease can be increased thirst and urination, decreased appetite, bad breath, vomiting, diarrhea and in cats sudden blindness can occur.

 There are many causes of kidney disease and the list includes:

-- Toxins such as lily ingestion and anti-freeze
+- Toxins such as lily and anti-freeze ingestion

 - Vascular damage – blood clots that lodge in the kidneys